music-suite/music-suite/docs/src/User-Guide.md

 ## Chords

-Note with the same onset and offset are rendered as chords by default.
+Notes with the same onset and offset are rendered as chords by default.
 If you want to prevent this you must put them in separate parts.

 ```music+haskell
 pseq [c,d,e,c] <> pseq [e,f,g,e] <> pseq [g,a,b,g]